hwkim12/hwkim12.github.io/_pages/teaching.md

 * STAT 35920: Applied Bayesian Modeling, 2023, University of Chicago.

-Teaching Assistant (My service as a teaching assistant has been recognized with the 2023 Outstanding TA award.)
+Teaching Assistant (My teaching assistantship has been recognized with the 2023 outstanding TA award.)

 * STAT 24310: Numerical Linear Algebra: Computation, 2023, University of Chicago.
 * STAT 31700: Introduction to Probability Models, 2023, University of Chicago.